bup/bup/Documentation/bup-save.md

 :   a graft point *old_path*=*new_path* (can be used more than
     once).

-    A directory */root/chroot/a/etc* saved with "bup save -n chroots
+    A directory */root/chroot/a/etc* saved with "bup save -n chroot
-    \--graft /root/chroot/a/etc=/chroots/a" would be saved as
+    \--graft /root/chroot/a=/chroot/a" would be saved as
-    */chroots/a/etc*.
+    */chroot/a/etc*.
 Note that currently, metadata will not be saved for the root directory (*/*) when this option is specified.

 -*#*, \--compress=*#*